AdobeDocs/experience-manager-65.en/help/sites-developing/customizing-page-authoring-touch.md

             * property: `editorType`

-              Defines the type of inline editor that will be used when the in-place editing is triggered for that component; e.g. `text`, `textimage`, `image`, `title`.
+              Defines the type of inline editor that will be used when the in-place editing is triggered for that component; for example, `text`, `textimage`, `image`, `title`.

 1. Additional configuration details of the editor can be configured using a `config` node containing configurations as well as a further `plugin` node to contain necessary plugin configuraiton details.